Essential Oil Substitution Chart & FREE Substitute Customizer

 The first thing you need to figure out when making an oil substitution is if you are blending for aroma (scent) or therapeutic (healing) value.
 Why does this matter?
 Well, they are two different outcomes for making a blend.

-• If making a blend for aromatic purposes, the fragrance is very important and substitutions will need to be from similar aromas.
+• If making a blend for aromatic purposes, the fragrance is very important, and substitutions must be made from similar aromas.

-• If making a blend for therapeutic purposes, then the aroma is not as important as the benefits you are looking to gain from the oil blend.
+• If you are making a blend for therapeutic purposes, the aroma is less important than the benefits you want to gain from the oil blend.

 No matter what type of blending you are doing, always be aware of the safety concerns of each oil in the blend and any contraindications.
-Also, keep in mind that no two oils are the same, each offers unique qualities.
+Also, remember that no two oils are the same.
+Each essential oil offers unique qualities.

 Aromatic Substitutes - Blending for the Aroma